Core Values: List, Examples, and Exercises

-If you feel like the core values quiz above missed some of your important values, here is a list of even more values.
+If you feel like the core values quiz above missed some of your important values, here is a list of even more values (for an even bigger list of values, go here).
 Feel free to add these to your core values list if they are highly important to you.

 More Core Values Lists

 Here are a few more core values lists for a more complete collection.